Ar0xA/USG-DNS-ADBLOCK/README.md

 <h1>Ubiquiti USG DNS Based adblocker</h1>

-<b>NOTE: after a firmware upgrade, the script needs to be executed again manually to re-create the crontab job and refill the dnsmasq list. <br>
+<b>NOTE: after a firmware upgrade, the script needs to be executed again manually to re-create the crontab job and refill the dnsmasq list. <br><br>
 So after a firmware upgrade, log in using SSH, sudo to root and run /config/user-data/update-adblock-dnsmasq.sh</b>
 <br>
+<h1>What does this do</h1>
+This uses your <a href="https://www.ubnt.com/unifi-routing/usg/">Ubiquiti Security Gateway</a> device as a DNS blackhole, much like <a href="https://pi-hole.net/">pi-hole</a> does.
+It automatically, daily, downloads various known and trusted blacklists for advertisement, spyware, malware and tracking networks and makes it so that their DNS address resolves to 0.0.0.0 instead of the actual IP address.
+The result is that no data is downloaded from, or uploaded to, those networks.<br>

 <h1>versions</h1>
 20171121<br>
 First release<br>